ericaraujophd/25fa-social-modeling/slos/module1-introduction.md

 **Prompt (1-2 pages):**

-1. Pick one of the three toy models showed in class: Wolf-Sheep, Traffic, etc.
-2. Write your Lab Memo.
-You can [download](../resources/lab-memos/Lab_Memo_1_Worksheet.docx) the template in here.
-3. Pick one of the toy models shown in our classes over these two weeks (except the Fire model), and perform a single parameter adjustment.
+1. Pick one of the toy models shown in our classes over these two weeks (except the Fire model), and perform a single parameter adjustment.
    1. Setup: Identify which starter model you used (e.g., Wolf-Sheep, Traffic, Fire).
    2. Parameters & Code: Adjust one parameter; note what you changed.
 If you tried editing code, briefly explain what.
    3. Results: Describe what happened compared to the default.
 Include screenshot(s).
    4. Interpretation: What does this show about how simple rules create different outcomes?
+2. Write your Lab Memo.
+You can [download](../resources/lab-memos/Lab_Memo_1_Worksheet.docx) the template in here.
-4. Submit your Lab Memo in PDF format through Moodle.
+3. Submit your Lab Memo in PDF format through Moodle.
 :::

 :::{tab-item} Reflection Essay #1